ivotron/quiho-popper/paper/paper.md

 Using this battery of stressors, we can obtain a performance profile of a machine (a performance vector).
 When this vector is compared against the one corresponding to another machine, we can quantify the difference in performance between the two at a per-stressor level.
 Every stressor (element in the vector) can be mapped to basic features of the underlying platform.
 For example, `bigheap` is directly associated to memory bandwidth, `zero` to memory mapping, `qsort` to CPU performance (in particular to sorting data), and so on and so forth.
-However, the performance of a stressor in this set is _not_ completely orthogonal to the rest. @Fig:corrmatrix shows a heat-map of Pearson correlation coefficients for performance vectors obtained by executing `stress-ng` on all the distinct machine configurations available in CloudLab [@ricci_introducing_2014] (@Tbl:machines shows a summary of their hardware specs).
+However, the performance of a stressor in this set is _not_ completely orthogonal to the rest, as implied by the overlapping categories in @Tbl:stressng-categories. @Fig:corrmatrix shows a heat-map of Pearson correlation coefficients for performance vectors obtained by executing `stress-ng` on all the distinct machine configurations available in CloudLab [@ricci_introducing_2014] (@Tbl:machines shows a summary of their hardware specs).
 As the figure shows, some stressors are slightly correlated (those near 0) while others show high correlation between them (in @Sec:negative we apply principal component analysis to this dataset).

 ![heat-map of Pearson correlation coefficients for performance vectors obtained by executing `stress-ng` on all the distinct machine